 Bose is a lot like the Kardashian media empire: you either love it or hate it.
 Regardless of where you fall, you probably have a strong opinion on the matter.
-Back in 2016, we lauded the Bose SoundSport Wireless, and it still sits pretty as our best all-around pick for Bluetooth running headphones.
-But there’s a newer, shinier kid in town: the Bose SoundSport Free.
-Though, they don’t perfect the true wireless experience, the SoundSport Free meet most athletes’ specific audio demands including water-resistance and a secure fit.
+Back in 2016, we lauded the Bose SoundSport Wireless, but there’s a newer, shinier kid in town: the Bose SoundSport Free.
+Although it doesn’t perfect the true wireless experience, the SoundSport Free meets most athletes’ specific audio demands including water-resistance and a secure fit.

 - Athletes.
 The Bose SoundSport Free, unlike the SoundSport Wireless, are IPX4-rated.
 Bose supplies their proprietary StayHear+ ear tips, which effortlessly keep the ‘buds in place.
 You’re more likely to get vertigo from trying to shake these out than experiencing an unintended ejection.